-A. Direct Measures: A lesson plan developed in HDFS 4342/4342L Curriculum and Assessment 3-K/Lab and the associated evaluation/reflection will be scored using the Impact on Learning Pre-Post Assessment (ILPPA) rubric developed by the education program leaders at the University of Arkansas for the Office of Teacher Education.
+A. Direct Measures: A lesson plan developed in HDFS 4213/4212L Math and Science for the Young Child/Lab and the associated evaluation/reflection will be scored using the Impact on Learning Pre-Post Assessment (ILPPA) rubric developed by the education program leaders at the University of Arkansas for the Office of Teacher Education.
 These documents will be rated across 7 items in 4 domains as ineffective (1) progressing (2) effective (3) and highly effective (4).